Suigip/Suigip.github.io/README.md

 # Suigip.github.io
-My Art 74 Portfolio Website
+### This is My Art 74 Portfolio Website.
+I am a sudent at San Jose State University